gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_buzzer.rst

 | It can be turned on using: ``pin0.write_digital(1)``.
 | It can be turned off using: ``pin0.write_digital(0)``.

 To turn on the buzzer for a specific time, put in a sleep between turning it on and turning it off.
-The code below has a sleep for 1000ms, so that the buzzer is on for 1 sec.
+The code below has a sleep of 1000ms, so that the buzzer is on for 1 sec.

 .. code-block:: python